Thank You Letter to a Friend After a Favor or Kind Gesture

 Close like a real person

 Choose a closing that fits how you actually speak to the person.
-A simple line often works better than polished gratitude.
+A simple line often works better than a polished or formal sign-off.

 See the closing